-This parameter specifies the number of seconds to wait before closing a connection if TCP/IP packets are not acknowledged.
+Setting specifies the number of seconds to wait before closing a connection if TCP/IP packets are not acknowledged.

-Setting the maximum value is practically equivalent to deactivating the tcpOT mechanism because the maximum time would never be reached by the TCP/
+Setting the maximum value is practically equivalent to deactivating the tcpOT mechanism because the maximum time would never be reached by the TCP/IP stack.

-IP stack.

 The value set with <tcpOt> will be assumed as default for the <srvParm-Tag> "tcpOT" when a new service profile is created with AT^SISS.
 However, in each service profile, you can set another "tcpOT" value which has precedence over the global value set with AT^SCFG.
 Existing service profiles are not affected when you change the global value via AT^SCFG.

-Parameter is non-volatile.
 Use of default value is recommended.

-<unreachv>(str)(NV)
+<TLS_min_version>(str)(NV)